zyeh0001/zeller-code-test/README.md

 - Material UI & Styled-Components for styling.
 - Redux Toolkit for state management.
 - AWS Amplify for handling GraphQL queries.
-- React Testing Library & Jest for unit tests.
+- React Testing Library & Jest for unit tests and integration tests.
+- Cypress for end to end testing

 ## Getting Started